x29a/nec_terrain_root/terroot/README.md

 To go back to the stock kernel (without r/w on /system), simply reboot the phone.

+## Restoring Recovery
+Nothing got deleted, so in order to get back into recovery when pushing the volume down button on boot, only the partition table has to be restored, which can be done as root via

+/system/xbin/sgdisk --load-backup=/data/local/backup/TIMESTAMP_tmp/mmcblk0.gpt /dev/block/mmcblk0

+Note: the timestamp should be from the original backup made when pushing "backup" in the app for the first time.

 ## Troubleshooting
 If something goes wrong, you should be always able to normally boot the phone, temporary root it and look at logfiles and the contents of /data/local/tmp.
-Also, restoring the original GPT is possible as root via

-/system/xbin/sgdisk --load-backup=/data/local/tmp/mmcblk0.gpt /dev/block/mmcblk0
+If in doubt, reboot the phone and try the whole procedure again.